openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas/cloud-ops.rst

   including backup, disaster recovery, and platform services.

-* Usage tracking: Tracks the use that App Developers, Project Owners, and Domain operators make of the cloud and optimizes the services accordingly.
+* Usage tracking: Tracks the use that App Developers, Project Owners, and Domain Operators make of the cloud and optimizes the services accordingly.

 * Update: Performs updates and verification of the OpenStack cloud.